 Welcome to Clyde Gateway

-Clyde Gateway is delivering a regeneration programme that will transform the image, perception and fortunes of our communities.
+Clyde Gateway is delivering a regeneration programme which is transforming the image, perception and fortunes of our communities.

 We cover an area that includes a large part of the east end of Glasgow, including Bridgeton and Dalmarnock and Rutherglen and Shawfield in South Lanarkshire.

-We have very ambitious targets to bring jobs, investment and new housing on an unprecedented scale and pace.
+We have very ambitious targets to bring jobs, investment and new housing on an unprecedented scale and pace and to build and deliver a legacy that is real, meaningful and sustainable.

 "The many exciting projects spearheaded by Clyde Gateway will transform lives and secure a prosperous future for large swathes of Glasgow."